 Most satellite subscribers can receive television broadcast channels that originate within their local area, but some channels that are broadcast in nearby markets may not be available.
-However, subscribers can ask their satellite TV companies if they can add these channels, which may be possible in some instances.
-This guide provides information that may be helpful to anyone requesting local or out-of-market channels from their service company.
+Subscribers can ask their satellite TV companies if they can add these channels.

 What is 'local into local' service?